tamasseller/roll/INTERNALS.md

 #### Example

-A method that takes a set of number to string mappings, and returns string to number mappings via a callback could be represented by this signature:
+A method that takes a bunch of number-string pairs, and returns string-number pairs via a callback could be represented by this signature:

       ([{u8,[i1]}],([{[i1],u8}]))